FluxpointDev/MultiRPC/README.md

-# MultiRPC
+# Info
-A windows app for managing Discord rich presence with the ability to set a custom status.
+A windows app for managing Discord rich presence with the ability to set a custom status or default ones with an afk option too.
+Ram usage: 15-20mb | Language: C# | GUI: wpf

-Join the [Discord Server](https://discord.gg/WJTYdNb) for more info and support
+Join the [Discord Server](https://discord.gg/susQ6XA) for more info and support

 # Install
 Install the setup from here https://multirpc.blazedev.me